OakAlice/PostProcessing/Notes/PilotProject.md

 - ==Please note that, as a quirk of the data Gabby has labelled, it is considered highly improbable that sleeping would transition to wakeful sleeping (she didn't record these events).
 All kinks like this could *easily* be worked out by an ecologist even though they will unfairly hamstring my analysis.== %% Note this in the paper %%

 Now that I've got a basic system working for these manual methods I can move on to the ML methods - the first of which is an **HMM**.
-I should probably read some papers at this point but the motto "move fast and break things" is way more my style lmao.
--
+I then read some websites and papers to understand what I'm doing but then realised I was too tired to take it in and stopped for the night instead.
+#### 03062025
+The decision I hadn't even been thinking about would be whether or not to include the feature information in this secondary smoothing.
+If I could look at the features again, maybe my predictions would be way better?
+I don't really want to do that though because its delving into prediction more than post?
+- So, therefore, making the decision to only give the models access to the time, ID, and predictions, what can I do?
+While this hasn't been done in the ecology field yet, I can draw on examples from other time-series sequence fields such as speech recognition.
+I have started searching for other papers where this has been done.
+But then the internet at Fowler's ran out and I couldn't access anything anymore.
+#### 04062025
+Okay the HMM sucked ASS.
+It didn't do what I expected and actually amplified errors??
+According to Chat-GPT this is an expected result and to improve it I need to feed the HMM model-predicted class probabilities (instead of the labels).
+Damn it.
+I didn't calculate those I don't think... but it would generally improve all the methods if I were to do this.
+So possibly I should recalculate the test results now.